tonethar/IGME-235-Shared/tutorial/web-apps-0.md

 # About this Web App Tutorial Series
 ## I. Overview <a id="section1"></a>
-This series of tutorials/lecture notes will get you started in creating web applications, which are *client-server* applications in which the client code runs in a web browser.
+This series of tutorials & notes will get you started in creating web applications, which are *client-server* applications in which the client code runs in a web browser.

 ## II.
 Prerequisite knowledge <a id="section2"></a>
 - The HTML/CSS which we have covered in this course and in IGME-110